 Here is a workout plan for women that are beginners and want to train at home.
-It answers most of the pressing questions: what exercises, when to do them and how often.
+It tells you everything: what exercises, when to do them and how often.

 It’s So Confusing!

 Very often I meet a lot of women who want to start working out at home, but have no idea how to put together a workout plan.
 If you are one of them, I completely understand how complicated putting together workout routines can seem.